kullbom/dbflow/Milestones.md

 [x] "LocalTempDatabase" does not match its module (...and make the module private?)
 [ ] Make the repo public
 [ ] Investigate/play with improved interface to connections
+    [ ] a Union like Connection | ConnectionStr | ConnectionFactory... ?
 [ ] Consider removing all references to Schemazen

 ## Version 1.0.0